Medieval letter tile

+Background

 The decoration technique is notable for being an early form of movable type printing which essentially is nothing but the stringing together of identically created individual letters for the purpose of producing an image.
 Compared to the conventional printing technique later established by Johannes Gutenberg, though, medieval tile alphabets were created in an inverse order: In a first step, the (im)printing was done, and only then the process of typesetting occurred, by spreading out the individual letter tiles onto the floor and composing them into words and lines of text.

 The use of such movable letter tiles is documented for the English Chertsey Abbey, from whose ruins specimens dating to the second half of the 13th century were recovered, as well as for the early 14th‑century flooring of the Dutch Aduard Abbey.
 In Zinna Abbey south of Berlin, there is an extant Ave Maria embedded in the floor before the altar.
 Each letter appears as a relief print on an unglazed, red-brown terracotta tile measuring 14 x 14 cm.
 The Latin inscription dates to the 13th or 14th century and was composed in Gothic majuscule.

 The Prüfening dedicatory inscription is a Latin church inscription on a single clay tablet using a different principle, apparently made by stamping out the words with individual letter stamps or types.